Education in China: Entrance examinations and admission criteria

 National examinations to select students for higher education (and positions of leadership) were an important part of China's culture, and, traditionally, entrance to a higher education institution is considered prestigious.
 Although the examination system for admission to colleges and universities has undergone many changes since the Cultural Revolution, it remains the basis for recruiting academically able students.
 When higher education institutions were reopened in the early 1970s, candidates for entrance examinations had to be senior-middle-school graduates or the equivalent, generally below twenty-six years of age.
 Work experience requirements were eliminated, but workers and staff members needed permission from their enterprises to take the examinations.

 Each provincial-level unit was assigned a quota of students to be admitted to key universities, the second quota of students for regular universities within that administrative division, and a third quota of students from other provinces, autonomous regions, and special municipalities who would be admitted to institutions operated at the provincial level.
 Provincial-level administrative units selected students with outstanding records to take the examinations.
 Additionally, preselection examinations were organized by the provinces, autonomous regions, and special municipalities for potential students (from three to five times the number of places allotted).
 These candidates were actively encouraged to take the examination to ensure that a sufficient number of good applicants would be available.
 Cadres with at least two years of work experience were recruited for selected departments in a small number of universities on an experimental basis.
 Preferential admission treatment (in spite of lower test scores) was given to minority candidates, students from disadvantaged areas, and those who agreed in advance to work in less developed regions after graduation.

-In December 1977, when uniform national examinations were reinstated, 5.7 million students took the examinations, although university placement was available for only the 278,000 applicants with the highest scores.
+In December 1977, when uniform national examinations were reinstated, 5.7 million students took the examinations, although university placement was available for only the 273,000 applicants with the highest scores.
+The admission rate of 4.8% was the lowest in the history of Chinese higher education, the admitted students are known as the Class of 1977.
 In July 1984, about 1.6 million candidates (30,000 fewer than in 1983) took the entrance examinations for the 430,000 places in China's more than 900 colleges and universities.
 Of the 1.6 million examinees, more than 1 million took the test for placement in science and engineering colleges; 415,000 for places in liberal arts colleges; 88,000 for placement in foreign language institutions; and 15,000 for placement in sports universities and schools.
 More than 100,000 of the candidates were from national minority groups.
 A year later, there were approximately 1.8 million students taking the three-day college entrance examination to compete for 560,000 places.
 Liberal arts candidates were tested on politics, Chinese, mathematics, foreign languages, history, and geography.
 Science and engineering candidates were tested on politics, Chinese, mathematics, chemistry, and biology.
 Entrance examinations also were given in 1985 for professional and technical schools, which sought to enroll 550,000 new students.